Welcome to Atlanta: Discover Atlanta & Traveling to Emory

 The officer will examine your I-20 or DS-2019 and record your entrance in the SEVIS system.
 You might be asked for documentation showing your financial support during your time at Emory (such as your award letter or bank statements).
 You should also be prepared to present your receipt notice of having paid the SEVIS fee

 When the immigration officer returns your documents to you, your passport may contain an arrival stamp with the notation "F-1" or "J-1" as well as "D/S," meaning you have been admitted for the duration of your status.
 Please check that the stamp was annotated correctly before you leave the officer's desk.
-If you are not issued this stamp, do not worry, as some US ports of entry have transitionned away from stamping the passport upon entry.
+If you are not issued this stamp, do not worry, as some US ports of entry have transitioned away from stamping the passport upon entry.

 Go through US customs inspection, then get on the shuttle for Baggage Claim and Ground Transportation to pick up your baggage.
 Shuttles arrive every 60-90 seconds.